Fatemeh-Vahidnezhad/Fatemeh-Vahidnezhad/README.md

 - 👀 I’m interested in data analysis and machine learning algorithms
 - 🌱 I’m currently learning data analysis.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: sending an Email to f.vahidnezhad.fv@gmail.com

 <!---
 Fatemeh-Vahidnezhad/Fatemeh-Vahidnezhad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.